STF1998/Desk20/report/conclusion.md

 - Satisfaction
 - Errors

-Alongside usability, future evaluiative techniques could focus on evaluating aspects of the following:
+Alongside usability, future evaluative techniques could focus on evaluating aspects of the following:

 - Content - accuracy, conciseness, understandability and does it contain key infromation?
 - Appearance - page layout, size and font of writing and page flow.